data-mermaid/mermaid-webapp/README.md

 - Hot reloading happens inconsistently, notably, changes to DatabaseSwitchboard code seem to require a manual browser refresh.
 - To reset the API and its database, run `make freshinstall`
 - This app was initialized with Create React App, and then migrated to Vite.
 Tests were originally written for Jest but use Vitest with jsdom now.
 Test configuration is in `vitest.config.ts`.
+- UI text is tokenized with i18next and translated via Lokalise.
+See [TranslationSyncWorkflow](docs/TranslationSyncWorkflow.md) for how source strings and translations sync between the code and Lokalise, [LokaliseTranslatorGuide](docs/LokaliseTranslatorGuide.md) for the translator-facing process, and [TranslationBestPractices](docs/TranslationBestPractices.md) for token naming conventions.

 ### General Architecture